 13. A HISTORICAL PHOTO CACHE FOR OF ONE OF THE MOST IMPRESSIVE MINING BOOMTOWNS IN THE STATE

-People always tease me when I ask this, but I feel like it’s a legit question and I’m standing by it.
 So, what’s your favorite mining district in Nevada?
-With actual hundreds to spew off, it’s totally valid, and to me, there is something magnetic about the Beatty’s Bullfrog Mining District.
+With actual hundreds to spew off, it’s totally valid, and to us, there is something magnetic about the Beatty’s Bullfrog Mining District.
 Lucky you, you can learn all about it at Beatty Museum and Historical Society, and get this: they have some of the best known ORIGINAL photos of the Bullfrog Mining District ever known.
 Yowza.
 During this time, literally thousands of prospectors flooded into the area to lay stake in the Bullfrog Mining District.
-The town of Beatty itself was even incorporated in this legendary mining district, along with Rhyolite and a whole lot of other towns in surrounding hills that no longer exist [or are in serious decay.]
-At the Beatty Museum and Historical Society, you can see some seriously impressive original photos of Rhyolite and other portions of the Bullfrog Mining District [like the image pictured above,] and even get the lowdown on why such a funny name was chosen for the area.
+The town of Beatty itself was even incorporated in this legendary mining district, along with Rhyolite and a whole lot of other towns in surrounding hills that no longer exist (or are in serious decay.)
+At the Beatty Museum and Historical Society, you can see some seriously impressive original photos of Rhyolite and other portions of the Bullfrog Mining District (like the image pictured above,) and even get the lowdown on why such a funny name was chosen for the area.
 Wondering what a bullfrog would be doing in the middle of the Mojave Desert?
 I’ll let you figure that one out on your own with a visit to this zinger.

 14. REAL DEAL BUCKAROOS